Blogs

 Also Read: Do LED Lights Get Hot – How Hot Are LED Bulbs?

-Correlated light bulb color temperature represents the color of the light source, highlighting the warmth or coolness of the light.
-Understanding this value facilitates the choice of LED lights which match the exact setting and ambiance of the space.
+Correlated light bulb colour temperature represents the colour of the light source, highlighting the warmth or coolness of the light.
+Understanding this value facilitates the choice of LED lights that match the exact setting and ambience of the space.

 The LED light bulb color temperature has a major effect on the room where the lights are used.
 The value is measured in Kelvin with typical values for commercial and residential lighting ranging between 2000 & 6500K.